-Completing a contract worth over £1.5m, Axiom GB has automated World of Books’ ecommerce fulfilment centre in Coventry.
-Capable of processing up to 200,000 items a day, Axiom’s innovative installation includes belt and zero line pressure conveyors, sortation through a series of 10 multi-directional Swivel Wheel Sorters (SWS) to divert items to one of the 21 outfeed stations, and a high speed tote lift.
+Completing a contract worth over £1.5m, Axiom has automated World of Books’ ecommerce fulfilment centre in Coventry.
+Capable of processing up to 200,000 items a day, Axiom’s innovative installation includes belt and zero line pressure conveyors, a sorter with a series of 10 multi-directional Swivel Wheel Sorters to divert items to one of the 21 outfeed stations, and a high speed tote lift.

-The cell features three inducts capable of handling 5000 books per hour, with selection after book identification to one of three destinations based on recycling, required stock, or manual processing.
-In addition, there is a 12 destination single sided swivel wheel sorter with 90 degree chutes for manual processing.
+It also features three inducts capable of diverting 5000 books per hour to three destinations based on recycling, required stock, or manual processing.
+In addition, there is a 12 destination single sided Swivel Wheel Sorter with 90 degree chutes for manual processing.

 “Another major advantage of the automated solution, especially in the current market, is the reduction in the number of people needed to operate the hub.
 If it wasn’t automated, we’d probably be looking at an extra 70 people required onsite and trying to get suitable staff in the current climate would be a real struggle.
 Axiom designed, manufactured and installed a well-thought out and effective solution that not only solves our people problem, but also exceeds the KPI goals and allows for future growth of business.